5h0ckw4v3/pfSense_Playbook/README.md

   - On custom configuration set up to Include at End and Save.

 Obs: Avoid to use defaul user Admin if you use him this playbook may does not works as you want.

+To learn how to use this playbook read readme's roles, each role has its own readme with instructions to create backup, alias, rules and to update packages and system.

 5h0ckw4v3